Milne Bay, Papua New Guinea - Things to Do in Milne Bay

-Booking Tip: Arrange village visits through local tour operators or resorts for $30-60 per person including guide and transport.
-Always bring small gifts like school supplies or basic medicines.
-Contact villages in advance through local contacts to ensure appropriate timing and cultural sensitivity.
+Booking Tip: Arrange through local tour operators or dive resorts for $50-100 per person including transport and village fees.
+Always bring small gifts like school supplies or medical items.
+Best to visit during daylight hours and respect photography restrictions.

 Getting There